uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 ## Parallel Computing

-When dealing with big data, analysing it is very {glossary-link term="cost"}costly{glossary-link end}, and to do this in a useful period of time often requires substantial resources.
+Analysing big data can be very time intensive and {glossary-link term="cost"}costly{glossary-link end}, and to do this efficiently often requires substantial resources.
 A typical laptop computer is not powerful enough to process such a large amount of data, but luckily there are ways big data analysis can be split into smaller parts.
 One of the most common ways to process big data is to use parallel computing.

+Imagine you wanted to count how often a word appeared in a large document so that you could conduct sentiment analysis on it.
+You could have one computer go through each word in the whole document.
+But if you split the document into two parts, have two different computers count the words in each half, and then combine the results, you'll get this task done in almost half the time.
+By having two (or more) computers working in parallel you can process data more efficiently.

-In parallel computing multiple operations are performed simultaneously by multiple {glossary-link term="processor"}processors{glossary-link end}, rather than one processor performing many sequential operations.
+In parallel computing many computational operations are performed simultaneously by multiple {glossary-link term="processor"}processors{glossary-link end}, rather than one processor performing many sequential operations.

-An example is applying the same image smoothing filter to millions of pixels in an image, each processor can apply the filter to a small section of the image and then the results can be recombined to form the new smoothed image.
-Other problems, such as weather prediction simulations, are harder to decompose because one decision made during the analysis might depend on others being made.
-These problems require advanced techniques such as pipelining, stochastic sampling, and replication.

 Techniques like multi-core computer processing, distributed computing, and clustered computing are some of the most common techniques used in parallel computing.
 Each of these techniques can process large amounts of data in a much shorter amount of time than a single computer processor.
 They also require any problem they are working on to be broken down, or decomposed into sets of smaller problems or processes, which can each be tackled independently and simultaneously.
 Computer Scientists and Software Engineers need to come up with good methods to decompose their analysis processes, so that they can be effectively tackled with these approaches.
-Some problems are easy to decompose into independent pieces and are called *embarrassingly parallel*.

 {panel type="jargon-buster"}